mvolkmann/blog/src/htmx.md

 about how to render or modify resources.

-JSON responses that do not describe valid operations on the resource they describe are not using HATEOAS.
+JSON responses that do not describe valid operations on the resource they describe and do not support HATEOAS.
-While it is possible to encode this information in JSON, doing so places the burden of interpreting and implementing those operations on client-side code rather than the browser.
+While it is possible to describe valid operations in JSON, doing so places the burden of interpreting and implementing the operations on client-side code rather than the browser.
 JSON is not hypermedia.

-Carson Gross describes HATEOAS systems as follows:
-"Given an entry point into the system, the rest of the system can be accessed simply by inspecting the hypermedia."

 ## Questions to Consider